truebluejason/cmu-ta2/README.md

 git submodule sync --recursive git submodule update --init --recursive
 ```
+1. The use of submodule is deprecated since submodule itself doesn’t update unless you manually update it.
+    1. We keep ta3ta2-api-v2 for reference only
+    1. ta3ta2-api-v2 is used in ```rebuild_grpc.sh```
+        1. You probably want to create a local copy of the shell script in which it points to the latest version of the api repo instead.
+    1. To clone into submodules, run following command at repository top level as a normal user
+    ```bash
+    git submodule sync --recursive
+    git submodule update --init --recursive
+    ```

 ## Create a docker image
 Run all commands as root.